-What are the most important factors to your company when choosing where to make foreign investments?
+What are the most important overall factors in choosing where to make investments?

-(Source: The 2015 A.T.
+(Source: The 2018 A.T.
 Kearney Foreign Direct Investment Confidence Index®)

 4.1 Global Investment Trends

 After a strong rise in 2015, global FDI flows lost growth momentum in 2016, showing that the road to recovery remains bumpy.
 FDI inflows decreased by 2 per cent to \$1.75 trillion, amid weak economic growth and significant policy risks, as perceived by multinational enterprises (MNEs).